skillwork-mdimitrov/shophia/README.md

 ### `npm run styleguide`

-Runs the styleguide dev server.
+The documentation of the project.
+The script will run the styleguide dev server on [http://localhost:6060](http://localhost:6060)

 You can learn more in the [Styleguidist documentation](https://react-styleguidist.js.org/docs/getting-started/)

 ### `npm run styleguide:build`

-Builds a production HTML version.
+Builds a production HTML version of the project's documentation.
 It will create a separate 'styleguide' folder.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

+## Environment

+- Node.js version 14.17.0
+- NPM version 7.17.0